-- 1. What should a driver do when approaching a traffic control signal that is not in operation? - a.
-Come to a full stop and yield the right of way before entering the intersection. - b.
-If the intersection is clear, the driver does not need to stop. - c.
-Drive guickly through the intersection to get out of the way of other vehicles. - If a traffic light shows both a red light and a green arrow, a driver may not turn in the direction of the arrow until the red light has changed.
+1. What should a driver do when approaching a traffic control signal that is not in operation? a.
+Come to a full stop and yield the right of way before entering the intersection. b.
+If the intersection is clear, the driver does not need to stop. c.
+Drive quickly through the intersection to get out of the way of other vehicles.
+2. If a traffic light shows both a red light and a green arrow, a driver may not turn in the direction of the arrow until the red light has changed.
+False True 3.
+Drivers may pass on a two-lane roadway marked with a single solid yellow line on their side of the center line.
+False True 4.
+A railroad crossbuck sign should be treated the same as a yield sign.
+True False 5.
+A driver approaching a flashing red light must stop, yield the right of way to traffic, and proceed when safe.